 - Make Your Relaxation Last: The benefits of your massage don’t have to end when you leave.
 Simple actions like hydrating, communicating your pressure preferences during the session, and taking it easy afterward help your body fully integrate the work and extend that feeling of calm.

-What Makes a Massage So Relaxing?
+Why Does a Massage Feel So Incredibly Relaxing?

 Ever wondered why a good massage feels like hitting the reset button on your entire body?
 It’s not just about feeling pampered; there’s a real science to the calm you experience.
 The magic happens when a skilled therapist applies intentional pressure to your muscles and joints, sending a powerful signal to your brain to slow down, breathe deeper, and let go of stress.